 For example, when Tokki, Bukki, Azusa, and Nanaka entered Okinawa in Episode 10, they forgot their driver’s licenses, but in the manga, they couldn’t drive because they got drunk as soon as they arrived.
 You would think that detail would have been left in since it showed them being semi-responsible by not drinking and driving.

-The good news is that there is currently enough manga chapters available for creating Grand Blue Season 2.
+The good news is that there are currently enough manga chapters available for creating Grand Blue Season 2.
 By the end of 2019, there will even be enough chapters for Grand Blue Season 3.
-Better yet, English-only readers can dive right into manga Volume 6 if you wish to read more of the story.
+Better yet, English-only readers can dive right into manga Volume 6 if they wish to read more of the story.

 Grand Blue Dreaming Season 2 release date

 As of the last update, NBCUniversal, Studio Zero-G, or any company related to the production of the anime has not officially confirmed the Grand Blue Season 2 release date.
 Nor has the production of a sequel been announced.